inaram/workshops/python2/README.md

-This exercises introduce and explore the following concepts:
+These exercises introduce and explore the following concepts:
 - for
 - if
 - while